ValksGodotTools/GodotModulesCSharp-Old/CONTRIBUTING.md

 ## Exporting
 Do not forget to copy enet.dll to exported release folder

 Also remember THREAD SAFETY IS NO JOKE.
-Really really weird things will happen if you don't follow thread safety :(
+Really really weird things will happen if you don't follow thread safety (as seen [here](https://github.com/valkyrienyanko/GodotModules/issues/13) ) :(